stepanblyschak/SONiC/doc/wjh/What-Just-Happend-in-SONiC.md

 ## WJH reasons and severity configuration file

-WJH requires a CSV formatted file on initialization.
+WJH requires a CSV/XML formatted file on initialization.
 The file columns are:
 ```
 ID              : drop reason ID;
 REASON          : human readable message describing the reason;